apache/celix/documents/intro/bundles.md

 This which means that a C++ bundle is started by creating a bundle activator object and stopped by letting the bundle activator object go out of scope.

+## Bundle and Bundle Context

+A bundle can interact with the Celix framework using a bundle execution context or bundle context in short.
+The bundle context provides functions/methods to:
+ - Register and un-register services.
+ - Install, start, stop or uninstall bundles.
+ - Track for service being added or removed.
+ - Track for bundles being installed, started, stopped or uninstalled.
+ - Track for service tracker being started or stopped
+ - Find service ids for a given filter.
+ - use services directly (without a service tracker).
+ - use bundles directly (without a bundle tracker)
+ - wait for events in the Celix event thread.
+ - Retrieve framework property values.
+ - Retrieve the bundle object associated with the bundle context.

 ## Hello World Bundle Example
 The hello world bundle example is a simple example which print a "Hello world" and "Goodbye world" line when starting / stopping the bundle.